 Thai Larb

 I love Thai food and this is one of my favorites.
 It's unique, low cal, and really good.
 It's also easy to cook and definitely not something that most Americans eat very often.
-You have two choices when you make this dish.
-You can use chicken breasts and a food processor or you can use store bought ground chicken or ground turkey.
-Although chicken breasts and food processor are my favorite, store bought ground chicken or turkey work well.
-However, because store bought ground chicken and turkey has much more fat, you don't add canola oil to them but you do have to add it to chicken breasts with a food processor.
-Don't skip the canola oil to try to save callories.
+Don't skip the canola oil to try to save calories.
 If you don't have at least a little fat the chicken sticks to the pan and it dries out as it cooks.

 ½ cup chopped shallots (rough chopped if you are using a food processor and finely chopped if you are not)